Abracawdabra/ChirpOS/doc/filesystem.md

 [lz-string library](http://pieroxy.net/blog/pages/lz-string/index.html).

 ### File Streams ###
-Files are normally accessed and written to through `kernel.Kernel.write()`, which causes the local storage operations to occur.
-Doing local storage write operations constantly might be a bit slow, so the `io.FileStream` class provides an abstraction layer with a write buffer, plus it automatically calls the kernel's write method with the process ID of the process it is currently attached to.
-The stream should however, be instantiated by using the `process.Process.openFile()` method so as to automate the process of error checking or creating new files when necessary.
+Files are normally accessed and written to through `_kernel.Kernel.write()`, which causes the local storage operations to occur.
+Doing local storage write operations constantly might be a bit slow, so the `_io.FileStream` class provides an abstraction layer with a write buffer, plus it automatically calls the kernel's write method with the process ID of the process it is currently attached to.
+The stream should however, be instantiated by using the `_proc.Process.openFile()` method so as to automate the process of error checking or creating new files when necessary.

-This write buffer automatically flushes when it is full, and it also flushes when the `io.FileStream.close()` method is called when the stream is still open.
+This write buffer automatically flushes when it is full, and it also flushes when the `_io.FileStream.close()` method is called when the stream is still open.

 ### File Locking ###